erger565/speedy-slime/README.md

 # Reproduction
 private and non-commercial use is allowed.
 You may not re-upload, even with edits, for the public, even without profit.

+# Play

+play it on itch or here https://supercraftd.github.io/speedy-slime/ if itch is blocked or something.